learn-co-curriculum/sessions_controller_lab/README.md

 Write `new`, `create`, and `destroy` methods to get the specs passing.

-Now write your views and connect up your routes.
+Now write feature tests for your views, write the views, and connect up your routes.

-You'll notice that one requirement has gone unfulfilled: